 CAT stands for: C - reasonable Charges; A - easy Access; T - reasonable Terms.
 This is the minimum standard the Government set for ISAs, although ISA managers are not obliged to offer an ISA that meets this standard.

-This component allows individuals to invest in Building Society deposits, UK and European authorised Bank deposits, cash unit trusts or National Savings.
+Provides an online cash / stocks & shares ISA, allows investment in tax-free interest paying UK or European authorised bank accounts and even National Savings.
 This is a good choice for short-term savings especially if individuals want to access their money easily.
-The cash component allows individuals as young as 16 years to open either Mini Cash ISAs or the cash component of a Maxi ISA.
+Cash ISA accounts allow individuals as young as 16 years to open an account.

 Investors may switch from an online cash ISA account and invest in shares, Unit Trusts, Investment Unit Trusts, bonds and gilts and Life Assurance.
 It should always be remembered that with a Stocks & Shares ISA there is no guarantee that the return at the end of the term will exceed the original amount invested.